 Pregnancy is a time to make positive dietary choices.
 It can be tough to stop a food you may love or restrict an item, but it is imperative to avoid the foods we discuss with you at your appointment.
-For a list of what to avoid please open the Prenatal Policy Handout on the right hand column.
+For a list of what to avoid please open the Prenatal policy handout.
 Also, be aware that some foods may be pulled from the market from the CDC due to contamination issues.
 Please keep current on your news and follow the CDC recommendations.
 If you would like to have an update from our office you will need to join our practice Facebook page for dietary or other obstetrical alerts.
-You may "like" us at http://www.facebook.com/#!/MiamiOBGCenter to receive practice updates and news.
+You may "like" us at https://www.facebook.com/MiamiOBGCenter to receive practice updates and news.
 We also appreciate our patients so much when you share your baby photos with us!

 Your cat: It is not recommended to change the cat litter when pregnant, please have your partner do this activity.
 Cat feces may be contaminated with toxoplasmosis which is dangerous for the pregnancy.
 Please do not get rid of your loved pet!

 Smoking and drinking: Most people are aware not to smoke or drink alcohol during pregnancy.
 If you have difficulty abstaining from either smoking or drinking then please let us know so we can get you the help you need.

 Caffeine: Some studies on caffeine during pregnancy have led to the conclusion that the two do not mix well together, as caffeine may increase the possibility of miscarriage and low birth weight.
 An excessive amount of caffeine is generally regarded as 200 mgs or more per day.
 We recommend 100mg or less, but remember in one study consuming 200mg or more of caffeine during pregnancy increased the risk of miscarriage, so be careful.